JavaScript API reference

 'bl'– at the bottom of the screen, on the left,'bc'– at the bottom of the screen, in the middle,'br'– at the bottom of the screen, on the right,'lt'– on the left side of the screen, at the top,'lm'– on the left side of the screen, in the middle,'lb'– on the left side of the screen, at the bottom,'rt'– on the right side of the screen, at the top,'rm'– on the right side of the screen, in the middle,'rb'– on the right side of the screen, at the bottom.

-On mobile devices, the “tab” button will always be positioned at the bottom on the screen.
-The “round” button will have the same position on both desktop and mobile devices.
+On mobile devices, the “tab” button is always positioned at the bottom of the screen.
+The “round” button uses the same position on both desktop and mobile devices.

 Example: